 Foxium Casino is still new in the iGaming industry, yet still, there are a number of casinos that have featured their titles.
 Some of which we have listed herein.

-It is strongly recommended that every punter should try out the demo version of the game for at least once before depositing real money.
+It is strongly recommended that every punter should try out the demo version of the game at least once before depositing real money.
 And given the strong and intertwined gameplay of the Vampire: The Masquerade Las Vegas slot, we would definitely recommend you to get a hook of it with the free-play version first.

 You may play for free at our site, with no registration requirements, just visit our website and start playing.
 When you are ready to experience the real money action, you may visit any of the Foxium casinos we have listed.